You can’t wear gloves without practicing proper hand hygiene

 A false sense of security

 Gloves can be hand hygiene’s worst enemy.
 The use of gloves does not replace the need for cleaning the hands.
 Although many believe that gloves remove the need for practicing hand hygiene, they actually require you to wash your hands more.
-Hand hygiene must always be practiced before donning and doffing gloves as it is a critical step in the safe use of personal protective equipment (PPE).
+Hand hygiene must always be practiced before donning and doffing gloves as it is a critical step in the safe use of PPE.
 Wearing gloves is perceived as a significant risk factor for poor hand hygiene compliance and germ transmission.
-(2) They create a false sense of security that the hands are clean, but this is not the case.
+(3) They create a false sense of security that the hands are clean, but this is not the case.

 When to wear gloves